 Services offered to families:

 - Spiritual and emotional support during times of anxiety, long-term illness, trauma and death

 - Celebration and thanksgiving during times of good news, recovery and birth

 - Chapel services

-- Ministry of Prayer (prayer requests placed in the chapel prayer box are collected and prayers offered daily)
+- Prayer Ministry (prayer requests placed in the Chapel prayer box are collected and prayers offered daily)

 Services offered to hospital personnel:

 - Care for the caregiver through support groups, educations, informal visitation and devotional opportunities